sdhfhue/sdhfhue.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Zihao Ye is currently an undergraduate student at ZJU-UIUC College.
-He currently participating in research projects related to robotics and have a great interest in legged robots.
+He is currently participating in research projects related to robotics and have a great interest in legged robots.
 {style="text-align: justify;"}